Yves33/WxGPX2/README.md

 On linux platform, all required packages can be installed using you package manager (synaptic for debian, yumex or dnf for fedora).
 On windows and OSX platform, all required modules (see next paragraph) can be installed through pip.
-On OsX plattform, the program used to work, but this newer version has not been tested yet.
+On OsX platform, the program used to work, but this newer version has not been tested yet.

 `py -m pip install package_name`

 ## conda virtual env
-If you have a conda environnement setup, you should be able to create a virtual env suitable to run program using the command.
+If you have a conda environement setup, you should be able to create a virtual env suitable to run program using the command.
 `conda create -n wxgpx matplotlib numpy pandas requests pillow wxpython`

 ## Pyinstaller packages